 Expert Tips

-- Cook the pasta in the same pot as the soup.
-As the pasta cooks, it releases starches that thicken the broth.
-The pasta also absorbs the flavors of the broth, enhancing the overall taste.
+- Cook the pasta directly in the soup.
+As the pasta cooks, it releases starches that thicken the broth, giving the soup it's traditional, hearty texture.
+The pasta also absorbs the seasoned broth, making every bite more flavorful.

-- Use bone broth for a hearty texture and rich flavor.
-Since bone broth is higher in collagen, it naturally creates a thicker broth.
-While some recipes suggest blending a portion of the beans to thicken the soup, using bone broth can eliminate this step, effortlessly yielding a rich and robust broth.
+- Use bone broth for a richer, thicker base.
+Since bone broth is higher in collagen, it naturally creates a thicker soup.
+While some recipes suggest blending a portion of the beans to thicken the texture, using bone broth can eliminate this step, effortlessly yielding a rich and robust broth.

 FAQ